-The web weaver for this site is Cathy, a mother, wife, scientist, teacher and web designer.
-Trained as a scientist (Ph.D. in microbiology), I take a scientific approach to everything, including grace.
+I am Cathy, the web weaver for this site.
+I am a mother, wife, scientist, teacher and web designer.
+Trained as a scientist (Ph.D. in microbiology), I take a scientific (questioning) approach to everything, including grace.

 Over the years, I’ve had some experiences that filled me with intense ecstatic gratitude for existence, for life, and for the awareness to appreciate it ALL.
 I was curious about this beautiful state of being.
-The only reports of this grace came from people reporting religious experiences.
-Being skeptical, I sought to understand the science of grace.
-I have researched hormones, DNA, neurotransmitters, and brain structures.
+In my initial investigations, the closest state of being that matched my own was from people reporting a religious experiences of grace.
+It was the sense of profound gratitude for the gift of life and love.
+Over time, I have discovered that this state of grace belongs to all people, whether religious or not.
+In hopes of achieving the grace state in a more predictable way, I sought to understand the science of grace.
+Over the years I have studied meditation, psychology, researched hormones, DNA, neurotransmitters, and brain structures.

 Now, I discover that grace fascinates me more than ever.
 I can hardly contain my enthusiasm for it.
 My life feels so much more joyous.
 Now, in the light of grace, even the rough patches don’t seem so rough.

 Many years ago, while hiking in the mountains of southern Colorado, I experienced a profound and magical sense of oneness and bliss.
 For a long time, I thought that this event was nothing more than some weird, although pleasant, brain glitch.
-Years later, while nursing my baby, I felt an exquisite sense of gratitude, bliss and deep connection to my baby and to the entire cosmos.
-This profound sense of ecstasy happened again years later while I danced alone in a church sanctuary in preparation for a dance class I was about to give.
+Years later, while nursing my baby, I felt an exquisite sense of gratitude, bliss and deep connection to my baby, to extended family past and present, and to the entire cosmos.
+This profound sense of ecstasy and oneness happened again years later while I danced alone in preparation for the first ever dance class I was about to teach.

 The overwhelming intensity of ecstasy I felt during these experiences led me to question my sanity.
 To discover if these feelings of ecstasy were normal, I began to pay attention to the extraordinary experiences of other people.